 Habitat for Humanity

 Over time our connections to the Habitat for Humanity of Greater Charlottesville have expanded.
-Our involvement includes having a church family who has personally benefited from the program, a church member who works for the agency and fielding volunteer work crews twice a year to help with the building of one of the many local Habitat projects.
+Our involvement includes having a church family who has personally benefited from the program, a church member who works for the agency, and work crews for local Habitat projects.

 One of our “traditions” at Sojourners is the annual Advent Fair.
 Available products vary from year to year.
 Examples of handmade items sold in the past include: soap, Christmas cards, pottery and knitted goods.
 Organic foods provided by farmers in the congregation prove quite popular.
 These might include locally raised organic meats or produce as well as breads and chutney.
 Loofahs grown at Sojourners were popular in 2013 and 2014.
-In addition to supporting these artisans and farmers, the Advent Fair generates income through craft sales for the Ojola Children’s Project in Kenya, Innisfree Village and the Urban Agricultural Collective of Charlottesville.
+In addition to supporting these artisans and farmers, the Advent Fair generates income through craft sales for the Ojola Children’s Project in Kenya, Innisfree Village and GraceInside, Virginia’s prison chaplain service.